deckhouse/deckhouse/modules/002-deckhouse/docs/USAGE.md

 ### Deckhouse update notification

-In `Auto` update mode you can set up a notification of upcoming deckhouse releases, e.g:
+In the `Auto` update mode, you can [set up](configuration.html#parameters-update-notification) a webhook call, to be notified of an upcoming Deckhouse minor version update.

+Example:

 ```yaml
 deckhouse: |